 11 Feb Supreme Court at Odds After Slew of Executions During COVID-19 Pandemic

 President Donald Trump capped the last weeks of his presidency with a furious schedule of federal executions.
 The decision to proceed with executions during the COVID-19 pandemic sparked dozens of appeals.
-Lower courts imposed stays for several inmates with legitimate appeals.
+Lower courts imposed stays for several prisoners with legitimate appeals.
 The Supreme Court overruled those stays in every case.
 Justices Sonia Sotomayor and Stephen Breyer didn’t hold back.
 They strongly rebuked the 13th and final execution of President Trump’s tenure in the White House.

 In 2018, the Supreme Court opted not to prevent the execution of Doyle Lee Hamm.
 His attorneys argued that his veins were too damaged for lethal injection.
 A lifetime of drug abuse and treatment for cancer left him too sick to be executed.
 At every level, courts allowed the execution to proceed.
 The state even cancelled a surgery to remove a cancerous lesion so that he could meet his execution date.
 But Hamm’s attorneys were right.
 Prison staff failed to find a viable vein.
 They tortured Hamm with repeated punctures for more than two hours before the execution was called off.